Goekdeniz-Guelmez/mlx-lm-lora/README.md

 - **Preference**: Create a synthetic preference dataset using a base and a teacher model

 **Training Your Custom Preference Model:**
-- You can now train a custom prefenrce model for online preference training
+- You can now train a custom preference model for online preference training

 ## 📓 Example Notebooks